jsdealy/latin/miscellae/guideToLatinConversation.md

 Veto, vetui, vetitum,
 vetare, to forbid.

-V ideo, vidi, visum, vi-
+V ideo, vidi, visum, videre, to see.
-dere, to see.

 Vinco, vici, victum,
 vincere, to conquer.

-Vincio, vinxi, vine-
-turn, vincire, to lie, to
+Vincio, vinxi, vineturn, vincire, to lie, to knot.
-knot.

-Viso, visi, visum, vi-
-sgre, to examine, to visit.
+Viso, visi, visum, visgre, to examine, to visit.

 Vivo, vixi, victum,
 vivgre, to live.